amcossu/projetwebs3-amcossu/README.md

 ### Installing

 - You need to install Node.js that comes with a package manager called npm for installing NodeJS applications and libraries.
-If you use Ubuntu 16.04 you can use :
+If you have Ubuntu 16.04 you can use :

   ```
     $ sudo apt-get update